 02 of 06

-These pale green to pale yellow figs are sometimes called "white figs" for their light color.
-I've also seen them sold as "candy-striped figs" when striped like the ones pictured here.
-They have bright pink to brilliant red insides and an extra-sweet flavor.
+These pale green to pale yellow figs are sometimes called "white figs" for their light color, and in a bright sunshine they really can take on a white-ish hue.
+You may also see them sold as "candy-striped figs," so named when their exteriors are pale green-and-white striped.
+Pretty as they are on the outside, it's their bright pink to brilliant red insides that win all the attention and provide their extra-sweet-even-for-figs flavor.

 03 of 06